← All varieties

 Tree

-The two sources conflict on tree form: Downing describes the tree as spreading and productive, while Beach describes it as upright.
-Beach's account is the more detailed: the tree is a slow, stiff, upright grower in the nursery, apt to crack at the collar and not popular with nurserymen; in the orchard it becomes a moderately vigorous or vigorous grower.
-The form is very upright but eventually becomes somewhat roundish.
-Branches are long, moderately stout, curved, and filled with fruit spurs.
+Beach (1905) gives the most detailed account: in the nursery, Stump is a slow, stiff, upright grower, apt to crack at the collar and not popular with nurserymen; in the orchard it becomes a moderately vigorous to vigorous grower.
+Hedrick (1922) describes the tree simply as vigorous and upright.
+Branches are long, moderately stout (Beach) to stout (Hedrick), curved, and filled with fruit spurs.
+Form is very upright in youth, eventually becoming somewhat roundish (Beach).
 The fruit is borne on short spurs close to the limbs.

-Twigs are moderately long, curved, and moderately stout; internodes medium.
-Bark is brown tinged with green, lightly streaked with scarf-skin, and pubescent.
-Lenticels are numerous, medium size, round, and not raised.
-Buds are medium size, broad, plump, obtuse, free, and slightly pubescent.
+Twigs moderately long, curved, moderately stout; internodes medium.
+Bark brown tinged with green, lightly streaked with scarf-skin; pubescent.
+Lenticels numerous, medium size, round, not raised.
+Buds medium size, broad, plump, obtuse, free, slightly pubescent.

 The trees are hardy, long-lived, and reliable croppers, yielding good to heavy crops biennially.
-Because of their upright, compact, stocky habit, they may stand closer together than common varieties in the orchard, or be used for alternating with more spreading trees.
+Their upright, compact, stocky habit allows them to stand closer together than common varieties in the orchard, or to be used for alternating with more spreading trees (Beach).

 Fruit